Mutafukaz: Plot

 A red-haired woman carrying a baby is chased by a group of black-suited men.
-Some of the men are killed by a Black labrador who sprouts tentacles.
+Some of the men are killed by a black labrador who sprouts tentacles.
 The woman manages to hide the baby in a dumpster before she is killed by one of the men.

-22 years later, the baby is now a man named Angelino, who lives in a run-down apartment in a Los Angeles-like city named Dark Meat City (DMC) with his friend Vinz and countless "pet" cockroaches.
+22 years later, the baby is now a man named Angelino, who lives in a run-down apartment in a dystopian Los Angeles named Dark Meat City (DMC) with his friend Vinz and countless "pet" cockroaches.
 While making a delivery, Angelino is distracted by Luna, a beautiful young woman, and is hit by a truck.
 This causes Angelino to start having headaches and hallucinate.
 The MIB, which is led by a white-suited man named Bruce, begin pursuing Angelino.
 Angelino calls his friend Willy the fruitbat, and they hide in the rundown crime neighborhood of Palm Hills.
 Angelino and Vinz are later found again by the MIB, who engage the local gangs in a gunfight, killing people from both sides.
 Elsewhere, a Luchador tells his comrades about a vision he had about a potential evil they must combat.

 In the restaurant they frequent, Angelino and Vinz run into Luna, who is actually working with the MIB and gets the two captured.
 Luna's father, Mr. K, is the leader of an alien race called Macho who have infiltrated the Earth including politicians and the police in order to eventually colonize the planet.
 Angelino is the child of a Macho father and a human woman which results in unpredictable and potentially powerful combinations that Mr. K wants to exploit.
 Mr. K tries to brainwash Angelino and convince him to kill his friend Vinz, while Luna switches sides after witnessing Angelino's past.
 They are rescued by the group of Luchadors who have followed Angelino's pet cockroaches that instinctively tracked Angelino down, and are joined by a scientist named Fagor who was the only one out of several kidnapped scientists working with the Macho.